nhinojos/tic-tac-toe/README.md

 # Tic-Tac-Toe
 ### Goal
-To recreate Tic-Tac-Toe in Python.
+To recreate the classic game of Tic-Tac-Toe.

 ### Criteria
 - Includes a tutorial.